UdeS-CoBIUS/SpliceFamAlignMulti/README.md

 Performs a multiple spliced alignment from the set of all pairs of source CDS and target gene comparison in a progressive way.
 ----------------------------------------------------------------

-Authors: Aida Ouangraoua and Abigail Djossou
+Authors: Abigail Djossou, Safa Jammali, and Aida Ouangraoua

 Université de Sherbrooke, Canada
 CoBIUS Lab:  https://cobius.usherbrooke.ca/